Art

 Year 10 Music or similar, and two years formal tuition on an instrument.
 Or in consultation with TIC music.

 The entry criteria are based on a student’s Year 10 Music results and teacher recommendations.
+If a student has not taken Year 10 Music but would like to join Year 11 then it is recommended they are playing an instrument if you have any questions email Mrs McHugh.
 To have received formal tuition for a full year is an advantage.
 Formal tuition on a chosen instrument is a requirement and must continue throughout the year.

 End of course assessment criteria: